lpereira/lwan/README.md

 ### Build commands

+#### Clone the repository

     ~$ git clone git://github.com/lpereira/lwan
     ~$ cd lwan

+#### Create the build directory

     ~/lwan$ mkdir build
     ~/lwan$ cd build

+#### Select build type

+Selecting a *release* version (no debugging symbols, messages, enable some optimizations, etc):

     ~/lwan/build$ cmake .. -DCMAKE_BUILD_TYPE=Release

+If you'd like to enable optimiations but still use a debugger, use this instead:

+    ~/lwan/build$ cmake .. -DCMAKE_BUILD_TYPE=RelWithDebInfo

+To disable optimizations and build a more debugging-friendly version:

+    ~/lwan/build$ cmake .. -DCMAKE_BUILD_TYPE=Debug

+#### Build Lwan

     ~/lwan/build$ make

+This will generate a few binaries:

+ - `lwan/lwan`: The main Lwan executable.
+May be executed with `--help` for guidance.
+ - `testrunner/testrunner`: Contains code to execute the test suite.
+ - `freegeoip/freegeoip`: FreeGeoIP sample implementation.
+Requires SQLite.
+ - `techempower/techempower`: Code for the Techempower Web Framework benchmark.
+Requires SQLite and MySQL libraries.
+ - `common/mimegen`: Builds the extension-MIME type table.
+Used during build process.

+#### Remarks

 It is important to build outside of the tree; in-tree builds *are not supported*.